SIGN: Safety-Aware Image-Goal Navigation for Autonomous Drones via Reinforcement Learning: Experiments

 We define a set of start and goal locations, and for each start-goal pair, 10 repeated point-to-point flight trials are conducted.
 The PX4 controller receives reference commands: angular velocity $v_{ang}$ and forward linear velocity $v_{lin}$.
 The reference $v_{lin}$ is set as $0.25~m/s$, which matches the maximal speed during ImageNav.
 The reference $v_{ang}$ is computed based on the yaw deviation between the current orientation and the direction toward the goal.
 In Fig.~\ref{fig:OA}(b), the blue square indicates the start point, the red circle denotes the end point, and black disks are obstacles.
 A trial is considered successful if the drone reaches within $1~m$ of the goal without any collision.
 This setup allows us to evaluate the effectiveness of the proposed action correction mechanism.

-In our experiments, depth perception is limited to $3~\mathrm{m}$, with the normalized depth vector $s^d_i \in [0,1]$ corresponding to a real-world range of $[0,3]\mathrm{m}$.
+In our experiments, depth perception is limited to $3~\mathrm{m}$, and we denote the normalized depth by $s_t^d$ with $0 \leq s_t^d(i) \leq 1$, corresponding to a real-world range of $[0,3]~\mathrm{m}$.
 Accordingly, the hyperparameter $\beta=0.3$ in Eq.\eqref{eq:soft} establishes a $0.9~\mathrm{m}$ safety margin, chosen based on the maximal flight speed.
-Each depth image is cropped to the central $20\%$ horizontal strip, divided into 16 blocks, and the minimum value from each block forms $s^d \in \mathbb{R}^{16}$, which is then fed to $Q_c$.
-In Eq.~\eqref{USL}, the collision probability threshold is set to $d_c=0.5$, corresponding to the Sigmoid function’s decision boundary, and actions are iteratively corrected during navigation to ensure $Q_c < d_c$.
+Each depth image is cropped to the central $20\%$ horizontal strip, divided into 16 blocks, and the minimum value from each block forms $s_t^d \in \mathbb{R}^{16}$, which is then fed to $Q_c$.
+In Eq.~\eqref{USL}, the collision probability threshold is set to $d_c=0.5$, corresponding to the Sigmoid function’s decision boundary, and actions are iteratively corrected to ensure $Q_c < d_c$.

 In our tests, the collision predictor $Q_c$ tends to reduce the collision probability by slowing down $v_{lin}$ and increasing turning speed $v_{ang}$.
 In some cases, gradient-based correction in Eq.~\eqref{USL} may induce oscillatory motions, as alternating updates to the angular velocity can cause the drone to swing laterally.
 To mitigate this issue, a more practical way is to apply action correction iteratively at a fixed interval